PMArkive/NintendoClients_wiki/Monitoring-Data-Protocol.md

 | 2 | [Session end monitoring data](#session-end-monitoring-data) |

 ## AES-GCM Encryption
-The key is chosen based on the lower nybble of the encryption key id in the monitoring data header:
+The key is chosen by the lower nybble of the encryption key id in the monitoring data header:

 ```
  0: c1d494af4a0a956c545d2e41fc1ceb24